luv91/luv91/README.md

     <td><em>Our True-Log method demonstrating improved detail preservation and enhanced dynamic range</em></td>
 </tr>
 </table>

+### 📄 Summary from Research
+- **True-Log Improves NeRF Performance**: Models trained on True-Log achieve superior results in Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measure (SSIM) across 360-degree and LLFF scenes.
+- **Enhanced Depth Reconstruction**: True-Log representations significantly enhance depth maps and preserve details in both shadows and highlights.
+- **Alignment with Physical Laws**: By decoupling illumination and reflectance, the logarithmic transformation enables NeRFs to better understand scene structure and lighting conditions.

+For more details on the methodology and results, check out the attached research paper or see the visual comparisons above!

 ### 😎😎 In our ArXiv research article (from the Computer Vision section) on ablation analysis of Vector Quantized Generative Adversarial Networks (VQGANs) for image-to-image synthesis, we delved into understanding the discrete latent space, specifically studying the effects of varying its size on image reconstruction.
 #### The figure below is shown as an example and it visually compares original images with their corresponding reconstructions under different configurations: one without positional encoding and the other introducing 2D positional encodings.
 Please go through the article to delve deeper